mvolkmann/blog/src/zig.md

 }

 test "error handling" {
-    // The "try" before the call to "double"
-    // causes any error returned by "double" to be returned,
-    // which would cause this test to fail.
-    // "try someFn();" is equivalent to "someFn() catch |err| return err;"
     // try expectEqual(@as(i8, 4), try double(2)); // requires cast
     try expectEqual(try double(2), 4); // does not require cast